splisson/devopstic/README.md

 ### Commit
 A commit is the base unit we track in order to compute the metrics related to code review and deployments.
 ### Event
-A commit event is sent to signal a transition of state for a commit.
+An event is sent to signal a transition of state for a commit.
+### Deployment
+A deployment tracks the deployments if a commit in a given environment
 ### Incident
 An incident is created when the incident is opened and updated when resolved.